Green jobs – The future of employment in the forest sector

 The forest sector has been facing significant changes over the years including globalization, digitalization, changing societal demands and climate change.
 Thus, the nature of employment in this sector is shifting.
 Occupational demands keep changing, and the newly evolving “green jobs” promote sustainable development as well as the general well-being of the people.
 For students, our future decision makers, these developments offer a broader potential professional spectrum, and they will need adequate training to be equipped with the skills required for the new jobs.
 We do not know of the extent of the changes in employment, as well as the level of preparedness of students.
 This project will investigate the transforming employment trends in the forest sector while putting special focus on the perspective of students and recent graduates from around the world.
 It will further explore ways to prepare future foresters for the expected changes.

-A please also see our project flyer for further information:
+Please also see our project flyer for further information:

 Meet the project team

 Lisa Prior from Germany holds a MSc in Forest Science and Forest Ecology from the University of Göttingen.
-She is the current Vice-President of IFSA and has the experience in global student networking, project management and strong passion in helping students to reach their full potential.
+She is the former Vice-President of IFSA and has the experience in global student networking, project management and strong passion in helping students to reach their full potential.

 Presentations and Publications